marbuthnott/magnus_arbuthnott_CV/README.md

 **Background**

 After graduating from the University of Leeds with a degree in Civil Engineering, I spent a year at Sandhurst before taking up various team lead positions over the course of four further years in the Army.
-Between leaving and now I have worked as a business development intern at a flourishing RegTech consultancy and have attended the AWS veterans re:Start program, with a focus of moving veterans on moving veterans into tech.
+Between leaving and now I have worked as a business development intern at a flourishing RegTech consultancy and have attended the AWS veterans re:Start program, with a focus of moving veterans into tech.

 **Aspirations**